 - In the meantime, preheat the oven to 350 degrees Fahrenheit.
 Line a baking sheet with parchment paper.
 Set aside.

 - Take the bowl of dough out of the freezer.
-Using an ice cream scoop, scoop the dough out into 6 scoops.
+Using a large cookie scoop, scoop the dough out into 6 scoops.
+(I use a 2 ounce cookie scoop).If the dough is sticking to the cookie scoop, wash the scoop half way through to get off any stuck on dough.

 - Immediately reshape the cookies when they come out of the oven and let cool on the baking sheet for 5 min before transferring to a cooling rack.
 If you don't do this, the cookies will break apart into a giant mess.